How to Share WODs with Your CrossFit Box Using Group Programs

 One program.
 Unlimited members.
 Professional presentation.
 Direct to their phones.
 No Instagram, no Facebook updates, no group chats.
 Just good workouts delivered clean.

 Ready to stop the multi-platform posting dance and start actually delivering your WODs efficiently?
-Head over to TrainingPro.app and set up your first group program.
 Your future self (and your inbox) will thank you.

 Build a Better Training Business